 - Mono-and diglycerides (made using a wheat-starch carrier)

 - Oils (wheat germ oil and any oil with gluten additives)

 - Spices (if contain anti-caking ingredients)

-- Starch (made from primary gluten source grains)
+- Starch (if primary source is gluten-containing grains)

 - Vegetable gum (when made from oats)